Karol-Witkowski/Gemverse/README.md

 <br>

 ## Installation

 ### Prerequisites

->To run the application install Node.js and MongoDB.
+>To run the application install Node.js, MongoDB and Vue CLI.
 To do so follow instructions on official websites.
-Installing Vue-CLI is optional but recommended

 - [NodeJS](https://nodejs.org/) - version 14 and higher
 - [MongoDB](https://www.mongodb.com/)